TKartist/BachelorProject/README.md

 Title: Time series forecasting of European Energy Market

 Abstract:
-Due to climate change, the EU is shifting towards renewable energy.
-In 2022, the share of renewables in gross energy consumption in the EU has reached 23%, and it aims to reach 42.5% by 2030.
-In this dynamic and ever-evolving landscape of the energy market, the ability to accurately forecast the evolution of the markets is a critical component for market participants.
-The project aims at developing a framework capable of accurately forecasting the trend of individual renewable energy components contributing to the overall balance of the EU power sector.
+Due to climate change, the EU is transitioning towards renewable energy, aiming to increase its share in gross energy consumption to 42.5% by 2030 from the current 23%.
+However, the intermittent and seasonal nature of renewable energy sources presents challenges in predicting their production capacity.
+In this dynamic and ever-evolving landscape of the energy market, the ability to accurately forecast the evolution of renewable energy’s stake in the market is a critical component in the decision making process of policy makers, and market participants alike.
+This project aims to explore and evaluate the performance of well-established forecasting methods in an- ticipating the trends of individual renewable energy components, ultimately contributing to the fostering of a balanced, sustainable, and reliable energy market in the EU.

-The framework processes time-series data for individual energy components.
-Chronologically sorted observations of regular intervals allow for the derivation of temporal dependencies, historical patterns, and the current trend in the market.
-These derivations help establish the linear dependence the past values impose on the current values of the variable.
-Furthermore, they aid the estimation of short-term fluctuations not captured by linear dependence.
-Our framework combines these predictive analyses to make forecasts using the well-established AutoRegressive Integrated Moving Average method.

-The majority of major renewable energy sources are intermittent or seasonal, hence, inconsistent.
-Our framework addresses these challenges by enabling market participants to estimate the non-renewable energy supply required to meet market gaps, while considering potential fluctuations in renewable energy production and cross-border market demand.
-By providing a systematic approach to balancing renewable and non-renewable energy sources, our framework contributes to the creation of a green and balanced energy market in the EU, ensuring sustainability and reliability for the future.
+The primary focus of our framework is to assess auto-regressive forecast- ing methods, which leverage chronological data intervals to capture temporal dependencies from market history, thus ensuring accurate forecasting.
+How- ever, instead of evaluating the model purely reliant on auto-regression, we examine more intricate models which extend to incorporate moving-average, exploit seasonality of time series data, or those utilising the correlation with exogenous variables.
+Furthermore, To get a better understanding of not only accuracy, but precision of the models, short-term forecasts are made itera- tively to provide a bigger pool of model performance samples.
+All model’s performance in forecasting the individual energy components are evaluated by measuring and visualising the Root Mean Square Percentage Error be- tween forecast result and the test data.